pyca/cryptography/docs/hazmat/backends/interfaces.rst

             :class:`~cryptography.hazmat.primitives.interfaces.DSAPrivateKey`
             provider.

-        :raises ValueError: This is raised if the key size is not (1024, 2048, or 3072) or if the OpenSSL version is older than 1.0.0 and the key size is larger than 1024; older OpenSSL versions do not support keys larger than 1024 bits.
+        :raises ValueError: This is raised if the key size is not one of 1024, 2048, or 3072.
+It is also raised when OpenSSL is older than version 1.0.0 and the key size is larger than 1024; older OpenSSL versions do not support keys larger than 1024 bits.

 .. class:: CMACBackend